Sam-Max/rcmltb/README.md

    - LEECH
      - `LEECH_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
 Default is `2GB` for non premium account or `4GB` if your account is premium. `Int`
      - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (not working with zip cmd).
 Default is `False`. `Bool`
      - `USER_SESSION_STRING`: Pyrogram session string for batch commands and for telegram premium upload.
 To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: When using string session, you have to use with `LEECH_LOG`.
-You can also use batch commands without string session, but you can't save messages from private/restricted channels. `Str`
+You can also use batch commands without string session, but you can't save messages from private/restricted telegram channels. `Str`
       - `LEECH_LOG`: Chat ID.
 Upload files to specific chat/chats.
 Add chats separated by spaces. `Str` **NOTE**: Only available for superGroup/channel.
 Add `-100` before channel/supergroup id.
 Add bot in that channel/group as admin if using without string session.
       - `BOT_PM`: set to `True` if you want to send leeched files in user's PM.
 Default to False. `Bool`